 How to Make Mother’s Milk Tea

-- Heat 8 oz.
-Pour water until boiling.
+- Heat 8 oz. of water until boiling.

-- Cover teapot or cup & Steep for 10 minutes.
+- Cover teapot or cup and steep for 10 minutes

 - Squeeze tea bag to release as much of the tea into your pot/cup as possible